Axia-Tech/AXIA-wiki/docs/learn/learn-keys.md

 secp256k1 curve.
 This curve is considered much more secure than NIST curves, which [have possible backdoors from the NSA](#appendix-a-on-the-security-of-curves).
 The Curve25519 is considered possibly _even more_ secure than this one and allows for easier implementation of Schnorr signatures.
-A recent patent expiration on it has made it the preferred choice for use in AXIASolar.
+A recent patent expiration on it has made it the preferred choice for use in AXIACoin.

 The choice of using Schnorr signatures over using ECDSA is not so cut and dry.
 As stated in Jeff Burdges' (a Web3 researcher)